stanley-fork/WFGY/TensionUniverse/BlackHole/Q005_abc_conjecture.md

 1. Implement a prototype tool that:

-   * takes as input a finite database of abc triples,
+   * takes as input a finite database of abc triples generated by a documented `SearchPolicy_abc`,
    * constructs a regular state `m_data` in `M_abc_reg`,
    * computes `DeltaS_quality(m_data; k)`, `DeltaS_density(m_data; k)`, and `Tension_abc(m_data)`,
-   * publishes the resulting tension profiles along with the chosen encoding parameters in `E_abc`.
+   * publishes the resulting tension profiles along with the chosen encoding parameters and hashes in `E_abc`.

 2. Run synthetic experiments as in Experiment 2 and publish: